Best Fortnite graphics settings for Nvidia RTX 2080 and RTX 2080 Super in 2023

-Fortnite is a competitive title with versatile graphics settings.
-It can even run on some of the weakest cards on the market, like the GTX 1630.
-Thus, it is no wonder that the 2080 and 2080 Super can handle the game like a champion.

-This guide lists the best graphics settings for the 2080 and 2080 Super that will help gamers get a ton of FPS in the battle royale from Epic Games.
+Fortnite has gotten very graphics-intensive over the last couple of years.
+Thus, the 2080 and 2080 Super might not be able to hit as many frames in Chapter 4 as they could upon launch.
+However, with some tweaks and temporal upscaling, gamers can expect a solid playable experience in the game.

+Listed below are the best graphics settings to achieve the same in Fortnite.

-Note: This article is subjective and reflects the opinions of the writer
+Note: Parts of this article are subjective and reflect the opinions of the writer

-The RTX 2080 and 2080 Super are quite capable cards for Fortnite
+The RTX 2080 and 2080 Super are solid cards for competitive games like Fortnite

-The RTX 2080 and 2080 Super are almost as powerful as the RTX 3070 from the last gen. Coupled with upscaling technologies like Nvidia DLSS, these GPUs can be formidable contenders for 1080p and 1440p gaming.

 Best RTX 2080 graphics settings for playing Fortnite at 1080p FHD